 Business intelligence and analytics are becoming ever-more important for banks and credit unions.
-In addition to insight into financial position and information-flow support, improved business intelligence is a critical factor in creating competitive advantage.
+In addition to insight into financial position and information-flow support, improved business intelligence is a critical factor in creating a competitive advantage.

 However, while analysis of the data-rich environments housed within market-leading transaction processing systems has the potential to be transformational, achieving these benefits isn't always easy.